MylesNottingham/MylesNottingham/README.md

 My passion for Software Development began after a ten-year career as an industrial and home automation engineer where I sharpened my troubleshooting skills and honed my ability to design robust systems, primarily through programming PLCs.

 The COVID-19 pandemic underscored the importance of having a career that could be pursued universally, transferred across industries, and executed remotely.
 With this in mind, I recognized a unique opportunity to transition into Software Engineering.
 I completed several certification courses before ultimately enrolling full-time at The Turing School of Software & Design.
+After graduating, I decided to further my education by pursuing a Bachelor of Science in Computer Science at Colorado State University Global.

 I couldn't be more excited to embark on this new path, refine my skills, and continue building innovative solutions.